Machine learning based luminance analysis of a $\mu$LED array: Methods

-In order to achieve this, the luminance camera \textsc{LMK5-5} of the manufacturer TechnoTeam is utilized, which offers a resolution of $2448\times 2050$ pixels for spatially resolved investigations.
-Additionally, the camera is equipped with a filter wheel to consider the $V(\lambda)$ curve and color-weight functions for the measurements of luminance and color, respectively.
-On the sample side, a white light emitting µLED-array within a total of $60\times 60$ µLEDs, where each has size of $\SI{40}{\micro\meter} \times \SI{40}{\micro\meter}$, is used.
-Due to the luminance camera pixel's size of $\SI{3.45}{\micro\meter}$, a single µLED is represented by $\approx 23$ camera pixels.
+The used setup, shown in Figure \ref{fig: schematic_experiment_setup}, employs the luminance camera \textsc{LMK5-5} of the manufacturer TechnoTeam.
+The camera offers a resolution of $2448\times 2050$ pixels and is equipped with a filter wheel to consider the $V(\lambda)$ curve and color-weight functions for the measurements of luminance and color, respectively.
+Besides, the luminance camera uses a lens with a magnification factor of two.